pinterest/snappass/README.rst

     $ curl -X GET http://localhost:5000/api/v2/passwords/snappassbedf19b161794fd288faec3eba15fa41~hHnILpQ50ZfJc3nurDfHCb_22rBr5gGEya68e_cZOrY%3D

 If :
-- the passwork_key is valid
+- the token is valid
 - the password :
-  - exists,
+  - exists
   - has not been read
   - is not expired